 We already know what an investment mandate is.
 Now we should dive into the types of investment mandates.

 Investment Mandates can restrict a wealth manager or a portfolio manager to a set of specific assets.
-From restricted geographic areas, industry sectors to market capitalization, and more.
+From restricted geographic areas, and industry sectors to market capitalization, and more.

 ESG stands for Environment, Social, and Governance.
 This type of mandate will tell the managers to invest in securities that are ethically, socially, and sustainable.
 As you can imagine.
 They will avoid doing business with companies that made their money from things like guns, fossil fuels, and others.